How to Explain a Demotion in a Job Interview

-If you've made any obvious steps down the career ladder, you should be prepared for your potential employer to ask about the demotion during your interview.
+If you've made any obvious steps down the career ladder, whether in title or role, you should be prepared for your potential employer to ask about the demotion during your interview.
 While this doesn't have to be a deal breaker for the position, you should try to frame that transition in the least damaging way possible.

-Remember that your interview is your opportunity to highlight your strengths.
+Remember that an interview is your opportunity to highlight your strengths.
+That's true even for situations where you're asked about weaknesses or possible career low points.
 While you will need to address the demotion when you are asked about it, there is no reason to dwell on it.
 Do your research on the company and the position, and be prepared to discuss your relevant skills and experiences.

 You are there to present yourself as the best possible candidate for the job, and while you should have a plausible, truthful answer to this tough question prepared, there is no reason to elaborate any further than necessary.